-In addition, these "characters", or graphemes, can be represented by multiple code points in Unicode.
+In addition, these "characters" can be represented by multiple code points in Unicode.
 For example, Ö is encoded at U+00D6 as a precomposed form, but can also be created through the composition of U+004F and U+0308; both forms need to sort in a correct manner for the appropriate languages.
-This is not unusual behavior; many primary sorting elements (or graphemes) and secondary sorting elements of a language can consist of multiple code points10.
-Because linguistic collation is primarily based on graphemes in a language, and because a single code point cannot always represent graphemes, it is not possible to create a culturally correct sort based on pure code points (that is, characters within an encoding) for many languages.
+This is not unusual behavior; many primary (and even secondary) sorting elements of a language can consist of multiple code pointsix.
+Because linguistic collation is primarily based on sorting elements in a language, and because a single code point cannot always represent these, it is not possible to create a culturally correct sort based on pure code points (that is, individual characters within an encoding) for many languages.